jpcx/cpputils/README.md

 #### `typename ccutl::types::const_copyable_t<T>`

-Wrapper for std::conditional that is a `const T` if T is a trivially copyable type or `const T&` if T is a fundamental value or pointer.
+Wrapper for std::conditional that is a `const T` if T is a trivially copyable type or `const T&` if not.

 ## Testing